Paha language

 Paha or Baha (autonym: [pāhā]) is a Kra language spoken in northern Guangnan County, Wenshan Prefecture, Yunnan.
 The two villages are located near the border with Longlin County, Guangxi.
 Paha is often considered to be part of the Buyang dialect cluster and is the most divergent form.
-Although listed in Ethnologue as Baha Buyang (ISO 639-3: yha), Thai linguist Weera Ostapirat considers Paha to be a separate language.
+Although listed in Ethnologue as Baha Buyang (ISO 639-3: yha), Weera Ostapirat classifies Paha separately from the other Buyang varieties.

 Demographics

 Within Guangnan County (广南县), Yunnan, the Paha language is spoken in the two villages of Yangliancun (央连村) (from Zhuang jaaŋ24 lɛŋ31 "lonely Buyang [village]") in Dixu Township (底圩乡) and Anshecun (安舍村) in Bada Township 八达乡.
 While Yanglian has around 500 Paha speakers, Anshe only has about 100 speakers left.
 Paha speakers are shifting rapidly to Zhuang and Southwestern Mandarin, particularly in Anshe village.
 Many Buyang men in Yanglian village are also married to Zhuang women.

 Phonology

 Consonants

 Paha Buyang has the following consonants.